Mutations

 Findings

-The N279K mutation also has been identified in at least three Japanese families with clinical syndromes resembling progressive supranuclear palsy (PSP) (Ogaki et al., 2011; Ogaki et al., 2012).
-In the largest of these families, family B, the reported pedigree indicates nine individuals over three generations affected by parkinsonism (n=7) or dementia with parkinsonism (n=2).
-The N279K mutation appeared to segregate with disease in this family; it was present in three affected carriers (two with parkinsonism with dementia, one with parkinsonism without dementia) and absent in an unaffected relative.
-Onset in this family ranged from 42 to 46 years of age, with parkinsonism as the initial symptom in all three cases.
+The N279K mutation has also been detected throughout the world beyond North America, including in more than 10 Japanese families (Arima et al., 2000; Yasuda et al. 1999; Tsuboi et al., 2002; Ogaki et al., 2011; Ogaki et al., 2012; Ikeda et al., 2019; Oka et al., 2020; Shimura et al., 2005).
+In at least three of these families, the clinical syndromes resembled PSP (Ogaki et al., 2011; Ogaki et al., 2012).
+In one of the largest of these families, family B, the reported pedigree indicates nine individuals over three generations affected by parkinsonism (n=7) or dementia with parkinsonism (n=2).
+The N279K mutation was present in three affected carriers (two with parkinsonism with dementia, one with parkinsonism without dementia) and apparently absent in a relative who remained healthy into her 60s, well past the family's mean age of onset which ranged from 42 to 46 years of age.
+Although the authors imply this latter individual did not carry the mutation, her genotype was not explicitly reported.
+All three affected carriers had parkinsonism as the initial symptom.
 Symptoms included bradykinesia, rigidity, postural tremors, gaze palsy, and motor impairments.

 Neuropathology